Blog > Ecommerce

 Optimize your DTC e-commerce cash flow with a negative cash conversion cycle.
 This article explains the concept, provides practical implementation tips, and shows how it can fuel your business growth.

-Look at e-commerce giants like Amazon and Walmart (or newer brands, like Gymshark and Spikeball) — they manage to keep cash flowing steadily despite rapid, continuous growth in part because they employ something called negative cash conversion cycles.
+Look at e-commerce giants like Amazon and Walmart (or newer brands, like Gymshark and Spikeball) — they manage to keep cash flowing steadily despite rapid, continuous growth in part because they employ something called negative cash conversion cycles (negative CCC).
+This metric is crucial for assessing a company's financial health and operational efficiency.

-So, what exactly is a negative cash conversion cycle, and how can you implement it in your own DTC business?
+So, what exactly is a negative cash conversion cycle, and how can you implement it in your own DTC business to improve your supply chain and payment processes?

-In this article, we break it all down step by step.
+In this article, we break it all down step by step, exploring the cash conversion cycle formula and what a negative cash conversion cycle means for your small business.

 What is the Cash Conversion Cycle?

-Before we talk about achieving a negative cash conversion cycle, let's make sure we understand what a cash conversion cycle actually measures.
+Before we talk about achieving a negative CCC, let's make sure we understand what a cash conversion cycle actually measures.

-The cash conversion cycle quantifies the time between when a business has to invest cash into things like inventory until the point when it receives payment from customers for the goods.
-Typically measured in days, an easy way to calculate your cash conversion cycle is:
+The cash conversion cycle quantifies the amount of time between when a business has to invest cash into things like raw materials and inventory until the point when it receives customer payment for the goods.
+Typically measured in number of days, an easy way to calculate your cash conversion cycle is:

 Cash Conversion Cycle = Days Inventory Outstanding + Days Sales Outstanding - Days Payable Outstanding